Battery0/CV/README.md

 #### Makers Academy (2021 - 2021)
 _To do._
 <!-- - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- e.g Frequently used paring in order to problem solve efficiently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD
 - Agile/XP